richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/additional_rules.md

 Deckers can use a new utility called **Spoof** to dodge the effects of a high local mesh alarm score.
 Spoof works by routing all the decker's traffic through a nearby device, setting it up to look like the culprit when the authorities notice.

 The decker has to have had Spoof loaded before the first hack begun, and kept it loaded throughout.
-Whenever Spoof is unloaded, the local mesh alarm value immediately halves (rounded down).
+When Spoof is unloaded, the local mesh alarm value immediately halves (rounded down).

 Spoof doesn't help with host hacking.